EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-rootUptake from each of the soil layer from top to bottom using all water in each layer
+Root uptake from each soil layer from top to bottom, using maximul available water in each layer.

 **Parameters**
 - None